Volatility Surface¶

 Extracting Forwards and Discount Factors¶

 In liquid markets these quantities are directly observable.
-Futures and forward contracts give \(F\) outright, and interest rate swaps or government bond strips give \(D\).
+Futures and forward contracts give \(F\) outright, and interest rate swaps or government bond strips give \(D_q\).
 In many option markets, however, neither is quoted directly.
-Crypto options on Deribit are a clear example: there is no liquid term structure of interest rates and the forward for each expiry must be inferred from the options themselves.

 Even when forwards are available, the discount factor used to value options may differ from the rate implied by the forward-spot basis.
 For equity options the carry includes dividends and repo costs that are not captured by a simple interest rate curve.
 For crypto inverse options the discount factor reflects funding in the underlying asset rather than in dollars.

-- Both curves: pass a YieldCurve type for
+- Quote curve: pass a YieldCurve